 Marriage and Family

-On 9th April, 1929 Betty, then aged 23, and Wally, who was 21, were married in the Synagogue, Synagogue Place, Adelaide.
-200 guests were at the wedding and at the Reception which followed.
+On the 9th of April, 1929 Betty, then aged 23, and Wally, who was 21, were married in the Synagogue, Synagogue Place, Adelaide.
+There were 200 guests at the wedding and at the Reception which followed.

 Interests and Hobbies